syncfusion-content/install-docs/Common/Essential-Studio/Installation/mac-installer/how-to-download.md

 ---
 layout: post
-title: Downloading Syncfusion Essential Studio Mac Installer - Syncfusion
+title: Downloading Syncfusion Essential Studio Mac Installer
-description: Learn here about how to download the Syncfusion Essential Studio Mac installer from our Syncfusion website using your license.
+description: Learn how to download the Syncfusion Essential Studio Mac installer from the Syncfusion website using your license.
 platform: common
 documentation: ug
 ---